mkjaer/osx-package-update/README.md

 For bash (from the directory with the code): `echo "alias update=$(pwd)/osx-package-update.sh" >> ~/.bash_profile`

+After that you can run the script with `update` or `update latest` if you want to force reinstallation of cask versions tagged *latest*

 ## Configuration

 Configuration variables are in the top of the script.